Create a Diagram for Building Your Wedging Table

-Once applied, the caulking will now also need to cure.
-Check the label for this information on the brand you have used.
+Once applied, the caulking will need to cure.
+Check the label for the specific curing time for the glue you selected.

-If possible, set the wedging table where you want it before mixing and pouring the plaster into it.
-For example, my own is situated in my kiln shed, as its primary use is in recycling clay, which I do outside.
-However, if your wedging table will be in an area where clay is being worked or in an area you don't want forever messed up, mix and pour the plaster into the table outside.
+If possible, set the wedging table where you want it before mixing and pouring the plaster.
+If your wedging table will be in an area where clay is being worked or in an area you don't want forever messed up, mix and pour the plaster into the table outside.

-- Warning!
-Plaster and plaster dust must not be allowed to get into any working clay.
-It will literally explode in the kiln during firing!
+- Plaster and plaster dust must not be allowed to get into any working clay.
+It will literally explode in the kiln during firing.

 - Have a minimum of two clean buckets.
 One to mix the plaster in, and one for you to rinse your hands in.
 Line the rinse bucket with a trash bag prior to filling with water.

 - Only use fresh plaster.
-Do not use old plaster, as it will almost certainly have lumps in it which makes it unusable.
+Do not use old plaster, as it will have lumps in it which makes it unusable.

 - Weigh out everything and make all calculations before beginning the mixing.
 More on that below.

-- Sift plaster into water slowly.
+- Sift plaster into the water slowly.
 Do not dump plaster in.

-- Allow plaster to soak 1-2 minutes before you begin stirring it.
+- Allow the plaster to soak for one to two minutes before you begin stirring it.
 Use your hand to stir it gently (don't create air bubbles) and break up any lumps.

 - Pour the plaster into the wedging table slowly and carefully.
 Tap the table to release any air bubbles.

-- To remove the pour marks, smooth out the surface using a length of wood or other straight edge.
+- To remove the pour marks, smooth out the surface using a length of wood or another straight edge.

 - Dry the plaster slowly and as evenly as possible.
 For such a large volume, drying time can be two weeks or more.